New Students

 How do I use the Visual Schedule Builder?

 Proceed to explore how to use the Visual Schedule Builder.
 Do not attempt to enrol into any lab identified as Lab 99.
+This is reserved for students repeating the course who have already completed the labs at York University.

 “My Bachelor of Science checklist refers to something called “Science Breadth”.
 Which subjects qualify as Science Breadth?”